starlightknown/AIry_pages/README.md

 https://youtu.be/pSMLpuBr-sQ

 <hr>

-## How are we tackling the problem?
+#### `How are we tackling the problem?`

-- We are using google actions interactive canvas for the quiz app so that it will help the autistic children with language and communication skills along with emotion recognition in daily life
+- We are using google actions interactive canvas for the quiz app so that it will help the autistic children with language and communication skills along with emotion recognition in daily life.
 - We are helping parents to teach their autistic children in a good way so that they know more about their child and help them with autism

-## Technologies Used
+#### `Technologies Used `

 - HTML
 - CSS